bmir-radx/harmonization-element-mapping-cofest-2026/README.md

 ## Project Description

-The goal of this track is to develop methods that **suggest candidate mappings** from source variables to target variables.
+The goal of this project is to develop methods that **suggest candidate mappings** from source variables to target variables.

 Given a **source** data dictionary and a **target** model dictionary (the Global Code Book), your tool should identify which source data element(s) map to each target data element.